Loading Events

 $165

 How do we write the sonic personalities of our homes, neighborhoods, and landscapes?
-In this three week course, participants will diversify approaches to place-based writing by following the auditory threads within their poems and worlds alike.
+In this three week class, participants will diversify approaches to place-based writing by following the auditory threads within their poems and worlds alike.
 Each week, we’ll identify and write with sound-oriented devices to channel the sensuous qualities of our chosen environments.

 Course Outline: